dikortis/LetsTalkETC/Episodes/Episode_9.md

-know you'd start with sort of some of the machine learning or you know some some of the technologies that are going on today and and that was just somehow you know we get some stage where that would be able to build its own AI which would obviously we you know far better than the one that we built and then that would take off whereas I kind of see this sort of what's happening with block chain and a lot of the smart contracts that go out there that you know that may be some kind of unexpected that behavior will emerge from a lot of different
+know you'd start with sort of some of the machine learning or you know some some of the technologies that are going on today and that was just somehow you know we get some stage where that would be able to build its own AI which would obviously we you know far better than the one that we built and then that would take off whereas I kind of see this sort of what's happening with blockchain and a lot of the smart contracts that go out there that you know that may be some kind of unexpected that behavior will emerge from a lot of different